 He finds Derek back at the Hale house, curled asleep under the stairs and wonders.
 It hasn’t stopped raining since the night Derek arrived and unsurprisingly, the entire house is flooded.
 Sighing, Stiles ignores the pleasant twist in his stomach, kneels down next to him and strokes his arm until Derek blinks sleepily at him.

 “I thought you were done with the Harry Potter performance arts.”
 Stiles says and thinks he imagines the twitch of Derek’s lips.
 “Couldn’t you have rented a nice dry room somewhere?”
 He asks, because the sight is sort of devastating and Stiles really thought they were past this.
 Past sulking about in abandoned buildings and whatnot.
-Derek is resembling a wet kitten and it does nothing but encourage certain warm feelings Stiles really shouldn’t be having.
+Derek resembles a wet kitten and it does nothing but encourage certain warm feelings Stiles really shouldn’t be having.

 “No, the ceiling’s leaking.”
 Derek says and Stiles just doesn’t fucking get it.

 “Yes, the ceiling is leaking.”
 He agrees, helping Derek into a sitting position and wiping the damp strands from his face in an altogether revealing manner, before he can consider how terrible of an idea that is to let Derek know about the feelings he may or may not be harboring.
 It might be because Derek is already staring at him, eyes wide, that there is no particular reaction to the gesture.
-“And you should say somewhere where it isn’t.”
+“And you should stay somewhere where it isn’t.”

 “That’s not- Have you looked at the weather forecast?”
 Derek asks and Stiles can’t quite make out whether he’s upset, annoyed or merely contemplative.

 Derek doesn’t reply.
 Instead he fumbles with his phone for a little while before shoving it in Stiles’ face as though it explains everything.
-Stiles squints at the screen; watches tiny animated icons of the Sun turn around themselves in bafflement.
+Stiles squints at the screen; watches tiny animated icons of the Sun spin in bafflement.
 Then stands up and snorts.
 “Oh my god, Derek, just take a look outside.
 Stop following this crap.
 You’re a born alpha werewolf -- aren’t you supposed to be one with nature or something?”

 “That’s the point, Stiles.
 It’s not natural.”
 Derek says, scowling, clambering up himself and Stiles wonders whether the man’s finally lost it.